-Nhan Tran is a Vietnamese documentary author working across photography and cinema.
-Her long-term work follows women and communities navigating migration, labour, and belonging across Southeast Asia, observing lives shaped before they can be chosen — from highland girls entering adulthood too early to families living without legal recognition.
+Nhan Tran (Nhàn) is a Vietnamese documentary storyteller working across photography and film.
+Her long-term work follows women and communities navigating migration, labour, and belonging across Southeast Asia, from highland girls entering adulthood early to families living without legal recognition.

-Working through extended relationships developed over years, she follows how uncertainty structures everyday decisions, care, and intimacy, moving between still and moving images to explore prolonged states of waiting and transition.
+Working through relationships built over time, she observes how uncertainty shapes everyday decisions, care, and intimacy.
+Moving between still and moving images, her practice explores prolonged states of waiting, transition, and quiet resilience.

 Based in Ho Chi Minh City, she is available for editorial and NGO assignments across Vietnam and Southeast Asia.